 FESTA SANT’ERASMO, Porto Ercole 2nd June

 Porto Ercole on Mount Argentario hosts a boat parade at sea to celebrate the patron saint.
 Firework display in the evening.Photo by Jan Drewes (www.jandrewes.de) – Own work, CC BY-SA 3.0, Link

 Taste some local dishes at a Food Festivals

 Would you like to stuff your face at a sagra, a traditional food festival?
 In Tuscany there’s no shortage of palate-pleasing events, especially at this time of year.

 A few examples?
-From “Du’ Pici sotto le stelle” in Chianciano Terme (7-8-9 June 2019) for a traditional pasta-feast, “Festa della schiacciata” (typical Tuscan flatbread) in Lucolena (16th june) – “Profumi di Lamole” on 1-2 June where you can taste some Chianti wine and food (11am-8pm).
+From “Du’ Pici sotto le stelle” in Chianciano Terme for a traditional pasta-feast, “Festa della schiacciata” (typical Tuscan flatbread) in Lucolena – “Profumi di Lamole” where you can taste some Chianti wine and food (11am-8pm).

-At the beginning of June there’s usually a Cherry Festival known as the “Sagra Ciliegia” in Lari (1-2 and 7-8-9 June 2019).
-This year the popular wine festival “Radda nel bicchiere” is held in Radda in Chianti on 1st and 2nd June.
+At the beginning of June there’s usually a Cherry Festival known as the “Sagra Ciliegia” in Lari (dates for this year haven’t yet been confirmed).
+This year the popular wine festival “Radda nel bicchiere” is held in Radda in Chianti on 1st and 2nd June 2020.

 Markets & Medieval Markets

 The Medieval hilltop town of San Gimignano is the perfect setting for the “Ferie delle messi”, with a Medieval market and shows played out in historic costume.

 Lucca hosts a Medieval Market on 1st and 2nd June 2019 with plenty of artisan products, and various Medieval-themed shows.